Adele's 'embarrassing' divorce was kickstarted after one pivotal moment

 Adele’s divorce from Simon Konecki was kickstarted by one pivotal moment – a magazine ‘personality test’ that the singer-songwriter completed and saw her marriage was crumbling.

-The singer-songwriter, who is about to release her new album 30, opened up her heart to Oprah Winfrey during her One Night Only show, which aired last night on CBS.
+The singer-songwriter, who is about to release her new album 30, opened up her heart to Oprah Winfrey in her One Night Only interview which aired last night on CBS, during which she discussed her weight loss, her heartbreak and her new love with new boyfriend Rich Paul.

 Speaking about her decision to get divorced, Adele, 33, whose father left when she was just two years old, admitted she was embarrassed by it.